What movie is 240 hours long?

 Q: Has any movie ever come close to this length before?

-A: No, “The Odyssey of Time” holds the record for the longest movie ever made, surpassing any previous attempts at pushing the boundaries of cinematic duration.
+A: No, “The Odyssey of Time” holds the distinction of being the longest movie ever made, surpassing any previous records.

 Conclusion: